Interact with DKG Paranets

 function sets up the incentive mechanism for a Paranet, ensuring that contributors are fairly rewarded for their efforts.
 This function requires the paranet_ual

 as the first parameter, which is the Universal Asset Locator for the Paranet.
-The second parameter specifies parameters of the incentivization and third — the type of incentivization mechanism, currently limited and defaulted to 'Neuroweb'.
+The second parameter specifies parameters of the incentivization and third — the type of incentivization mechanism - 'Neuroweb' (for rewards directly on Neuroweb) or 'NeurowebERC20' for supported EVM chains.

 In this example: